chocopie/desideratis/README.md

 desideratis
 ===========

-**WORK IN PROGRESS, DO NOT USE THIS YET**
+A node app that tweets a line from an inspirational poem.

-A node app that, each day, tweets a line from an inspirational poem.
+Combine with `cron` for an app that posts a line of something every so often.

 ## Get started